harrelfe/blogd/content/post/journey.md

   experiment are envisioned, choice of the stopping rule, 1-tailed vs. 2-tailed tests, multiplicity adjustments, ...
 * subjectivity<sub>3</sub> = prior distribution

+<a name="bayesfreq"></a>

+**Aren't they the same anyway?**

+I frequently see this argument: Bayes is a lot of trouble, and when the prior is non-informative, the one-sided p-value equals the posterior probability of inefficacy, so why not avoid trouble, controversy, and having to learn new things by just sticking with p-values?
+[Nalborczyk, Bürkner, and Williams](https://online.ucpress.edu/collabra/article/5/1/13/112982/Pragmatism-should-Not-be-a-Substitute-for) explain why comparing the two approaches in this way is not a good idea.
+But there are simpler reasons not to do so related to the fact that the two don't even arrive at the same calculated value in the first place:

+* For exact agreement one must have an exact p-value.
+Outside of simple Gaussian models and a few nonparametric tests, the p-values that are calculated are only approximate.
+For example we usually use normal approximations with binary logistic models, and these approximations are not very good in many cases.
+Bayesian calculations are exact and do not use normal approximations.
+* The equivalence does not exist unless the sample size is fixed and there is exactly one look at the data.
+The approaches diverge any time a multiplicity adjustment is used, for example when sequential testing is used or there are multiple endpoints.
+* Most practitioners use two-sided p-values, not one-sided p-values.
+* Using a non-informative prior on the main endpoint is usually silly, and helps to divorce clinical significance from statistical significance.
+In most medical treatment comparisons, for example, we know that the treatment is not a cure.
+So there is no chance that the odds ratio or hazard ratio, for example, is 0.0.
+It is easy to see the silliness of flat priors by running a clinical trial simulation where the prior for an odds ratio is nearly flat.
+In simulating Bayesian power one might easily draw an odds ratio of 10,000.

 ------------------------------------------------------------------------
 Frank's [Plenary Session Podcast](https://soundcloud.com/plenarysession/206-heart-failure-choosing-a-specialty-the-bayesian-approach-with-dr-frank-harrell) on Bayesian thinking.